Going Wild For Turmeric

 - Kidney Problems

-Turmeric is one of those amazing spices that offers a tremendous amount of benefits!
-Beyond fighting fatigue, it may also provide relief from headaches, depression, colds, bronchitis, lung infections, hay fever, fibromyalgia, fever, menstrual problems, and itchy skin.
+Turmeric is one of those fantastic spices that offers tremendous benefits!
+Beyond fighting fatigue, it may also relieve headaches, depression, colds, bronchitis, lung infections, hay fever, fibromyalgia, fever, menstrual problems, and itchy skin.

-And when turmeric powder is mixed with a bit of water and applied to the skin, it’s been known to also be used when dealing with ringworm, leech bites, acne, bruising, sprains and swellings, soreness inside of the mouth, and gum diseas
+And when turmeric powder is mixed with a bit of water and applied to the skin, it’s also been known to be used when dealing with ringworm, leech bites, acne, bruising, sprains and swellings, soreness inside of the mouth, gum disease.

 Amazing, But Are There Side Effects?

 Turmeric is safe to use daily in recommended doses by most people.
-Of course, if you have any concerns or are on any medications — particularly anti-coagulants or non-steroidal anti-inflammatory drugs (NSAIDs) — you should consult your doctor.
+Of course, you should consult your doctor if you have any concerns or are on any medications — particularly anti-coagulants or non-steroidal anti-inflammatory drugs (NSAIDs).

 How Can I Use Turmeric?